Click on tabs to learn about our…

 The goal of the Newport Wireless Mesh project is to provide low-cost, community supported mesh internet access to our primarily low income downtown neighborhood in Vermont’s Northeast Kingdom.

 The Newport Wireless Mesh, Inc., a non-profit incorporated in the state of Vermont with 501(c)(3) status, is designed to meet this need.
-The project is an off shoot of a community group which has been in existence for about ten years, and for eight years has run a community center which serves the Newport downtown neighborhood.
+The project is an off shoot of a community group which for nine years has run a community center which serves the Newport downtown neighborhood.
 A member of the group received the 2015 Governor’s Service Award in recognition of the center’s work.

-Mesh internet routers have special firmware installed that allows routers in the system to communicate with one another, in a web pattern.
+Mesh internet routers allow routers in the system to communicate with one another, in a web pattern.
 Even if there is no outside internet signal, the mesh will still function like a mini-web.

 Newport Wireless Mesh is a community supported and run project where neighbors share bandwidth, cost and responsibility for considerate use, so its value far exceeds just supplying a service.
 Successfully implementing this project could serve as a model for other under-served communities in the U.S. and for the internet of the future.